How Gen-Z Is Bringing A Fresh Perspective To The World Of Work

 It seems like these days so many articles want to focus on these differences between generations.
 I feel like every time I go to my feed, it’s always “Baby Boomers this” or “Millennials that.”

 A few years ago, I started to work with my first clients from Gen-Z who were entering the workforce.
-And I must say that to my surprise, many of my Gen-Z clients expressed very different attitudes about their careers then their Millennial, or even Gen-X counterparts.
+To my surprise, many of my Gen-Z clients expressed very different attitudes about their careers then their Millennial, or even Gen-X counterparts.

 The more I’ve worked with Gen-Z clients and observed the impact that their ideas and expectations are having on the world of work, the more I realized that this generation was shaking up business culture and work as we know it.